-It will probably not come as a surprise to some people that I scored 100% in the Playbuzz test… However, you could argue as to whether the short quiz demeans people genuinely suffering from crippling OCD, as opposed to simply being a bit of fun that tests your powers of observation and fast thinking, whilst happily supporting the idea you are a "a bit OCD".
+It will probably not come as a surprise to some people that I scored 100% in the Playbuzz test (linked at the bottom of the page) … However, you could argue as to whether the short quiz demeans people genuinely suffering from crippling OCD, as opposed to simply being a bit of fun that tests your powers of observation and fast thinking, whilst happily supporting the idea you are a "a bit OCD".

 Actually, I am, "a bit OCD"… but, no, because: